Jan 12, 2021 9:18:40 AM

 Is synthetic speech technology (STS) a game-changer for ADR and children?

-In STS technology, children may not be present in the studio for additional dialogue replacement (ADR).
+In STS voice conversion technology, children may not be present in the studio for additional dialogue replacement (ADR).
 It is enough to record one hour of a child actor’s voice so that an adult can then read the dialogue for them.

 Using an hour-long recording as a reference, any voice can be synthesized into the child's while retaining all shades of emotion, accent, and characteristics of speech.
 This means that sound directors no longer have to drag actors to the studio with their parents.